 I’m back!
 Our quiet summer of long, serene days became the season of major fall projects.
 But when you live in a two hundred year old farmhouse, this is a good thing–especially when it’s behind you!
 Our quaint- but -crumbling white fence has now been replaced by beautiful three board oak.
+If you need to sell your current home before buying another, you should take care of that before trying to buy a home being sold by Albuquerque, NM.
 In the process, the old and massively overgrown fence rows had to be cleared of decades worth of invasive vines and poison ivy, creating a surprising amount of cleared space.
 Now we have several secure paddocks ready and waiting for the four- leggeds that are soon to be grazing there.
 As for what kind of ruminant (grazing animal) we’ll be acquiring — it’s a surprise.
 More on that later.
 Suffice it to say we’re on a learning curve!

 The other big project was the installation of a heat pump for the upstairs.
 It took a couple of weeks of upheaval and dust, but it’s already been worth it on these increasingly chilly nights.
 In addition, we had two fireplaces on the first floor rebuilt and had an enormous amount of firewood delivered.
 Stacking it all up will take us a while but it’s there and we are now ready for the polar vortex!